soroushj/grpcmock/example/README.md

 # Notes CLI: An example for grpcmock

-This example demonstrates how package grpcmock can be used for writing integration tests.
+This example demonstrates how grpcmock can be used for writing integration tests.

 In this example, we define a *Notes* gRPC service for retrieving notes and implement a CLI client for this service.
 We will use the grpcmock package to write integration tests for the CLI.